thanhtungtav4/ecommerce.io/wp-content/plugins/nextend-facebook-connect/readme.txt

 The free version of Nextend Social Login displays the social login buttons automatically on the /wp-login.php's login form and all forms made using the wp_login_form action.
 You can use Nextend Social Login's widget and shortcodes if you need to display the buttons anywhere.
 If you need to publish the login buttons in your theme, you can use the [PHP code](https://nextendweb.com/nextend-social-login-docs/theme-developer/).

 = 2.
-How can I get the email address from the Twitter users? = After you set up your APP go to the Settings tab and enter the URL of your Terms of Service and Privacy Policy page.
+How can I get the email address from the X (formerly Twitter) users? = After you set up your APP go to the Settings tab and enter the URL of your Terms of Service and Privacy Policy page.
 Then hit the Update your settings button.
 Then go to the Permissions tab and check the "Request email addresses from users" under "Additional Permissions".
 [There's a documentation](https://nextendweb.com/nextend-social-login-docs/provider-twitter/#get-email) that explains the process with screenshots.

 = 3.
 Why are random usernames generated? =